Sun TV Network: Film production

 Sun Pictures is a film production and distribution company established in 2000.
 It is a part of Sun TV Network.
-It has produced the TV film Siragugal and Rajnikanth starrer Endhiran.
-It has distributed more than 20 Tamil films starting from Kadhalil Vizhunthen, and now Producing many big budget movies.
+It has produced the TV film Siragugal and Rajinikanth starrer Enthiran.
+It has distributed more than 20 Tamil films starting from Kadhalil Vizhunthen, and now producing many big budget movies.

 Television production company

-Sun Entertainment is television production company, which produces small budget movies for Sun TV Direct TV Premier, after movie released in TV it will available only on Sun NXT OTT App, also will be co-producing upcoming webseries for the Sun NXT OTT Platform and this dept also co-produced the daily soaps which are to be telecasted in their channels.
+Sun Entertainment is a television production company, which co-produces the daily soaps which are to be telecasted in their channels to hold the ip rights for future with themselves and also produces small budget movies for Sun TV Direct TV Premier, after movie released in TV it will available only on Sun NXT OTT App, also will be co-producing upcoming webseries for the Sun NXT OTT Platform.

 OTT Platform

 Sun NXT is a global online audio/video streaming (over-the-top) platform owned and operated by Sun TV Network.
 Has more than 4000 movie titles and more than 450 TV shows.
 Sun TV network usually takes the movies digital rights of the ones which are telecasted in its TV channels.